We look forward to welcoming you to Imperial’s best Hall!

 Post, Deliveries and Pre-Arrivals

 Unfortunately, it is not possible to accept deliveries or post on your behalf prior to your arrival.
-Please do not have anything (Oyster cards, bank accounts, etc etc…) sent to Wilson before Move-In Saturday.
+Please do not have anything (Oyster cards, bank accounts, etc etc…) sent to Wilson before your move-in day.

 It is also unfortunately not possible to enter/look around the Hall prior to Move-In day as it is being used by other residents.